Versus

 • Pro ($29.95/mo): Premium AI models, image generation credits

-• Legend ($39.95/mo): Maximum access
+• Legend ($39.95/mo): Maximum access, all premium models

 Strengths: